pbs-assess/pacea/data-raw/roms/README_ROMS_output.txt

 ROMS_test.R - quick test using RNetCDF package, but ncdf4 seems better.

-roms_ncdf4.Rmd - trying ncdf4 package, see HERE.
+roms_ncdf4.R - trying ncdef4 package.
+Based on the following (but then decided to simplify to just .R not .Rmd): from-others/roms_ncdf4.Rmd - trying ncdf4 package, see HERE.
 Based on Lindsay Davidson's file:
  RomsExtraction_forAndy.Rmd - from Lindsay

 --